MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

 2. Run the tasks.

-3. Link the layout to Bootstrap.

-4. Style the layout using Bootstrap.
+3. Style the application using Bootstrap.

-5. Apply the Bootstrap grid system to make the site responsive.

-6. Style a form using Bootstrap.

-7. Run the application.
+4. Run the application.

 #### Task 1: Update gulpfile.js to handle Bootstrap